heidless-stillwater/heidless-blog/src/pages/about.md

 Rode that horse until late noughties.

-Returned to IT - initially as Dev then swifly transitioned to Scrum Master with the Behavoural Training being particularly applicable.
+Returned to IT - initially as Dev then transitioned to Scrum Master with the Behavoural Training being particularly applicable.

-Mid/Late teenies began to experience the consequence of an undiagnosed life-long ailment.
+Mid/Late teens began to experience the consequence of an undiagnosed life-long ailment.
 Spent a good while dealing with that.

 Finally figured out the issue and finally effectively treated.
 Been left with some mobility issues but otherwise fit & able.

-I've been updating my devops skills over the past 15 mths.
+I've been updating my devops skills over the past 20 mths or so.

 Initially tentative then with enthusiasm when I confirmed my skills we still very much applicable.